 - Consists of any alphabets, numbers, and/or punctuation marks in English or Filipino

-- Not similar to an existing trademark “Anne Dok’s Lechon,” “Jolibee” and “Starbax Café”
+- Not similar to an existing trademark, such as “Anne Dok’s Lechon,” “Jolibee” and “Starbax Café”

 - Not too generic, such as “The Coffee Shop” for a café